Adesdesk/CrafterToken/README.md

 # Project Title

-Creating a Token in Solidity
+CrafterToken - A Token created in Solidity

 ## Description